Belize City Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Belize without obtaining a visa in advance and will receive an entry stamp upon arrival
+Citizens of most developed nations, Commonwealth countries, and several Latin American countries can enter Belize without obtaining a visa in advance

 Arrival Process